-Figure 5.3 below presents the industry of usual main jobs in Ngoma district.
-Agriculture is the main industry for 81.5% of the population aged 16 and above, followed by Trade with 5.6%, Government institutions with 4% and Other Services (including utilities and financial services) as well as Mining and Quarrying with 2.6% each.
+Figure 5.3 below presents the industry of adults' usual main jobs in Nyanza district.
+Agriculture is shown as the main industry with 83% of the population aged 16 and above, followed by trade (6%).

-Figure 5.3 Industry of usual main jobs in Ngoma
+Figure 5.3 Industry of usual main jobs in Nyanza